 Nomadicare founder and director Sas Carey offers her expertise, humor, and open heart to audiences everywhere.
 She has been presenting to audiences numbering from 12-500 people for many decades.
 She can speak about health and healing from the perspective of a Registered Nurse and energy healer who has studied traditional Mongolian medicine.
 After absorbing her training in traditional medicine, she describes how the two systems work: "Western medicine targets the systems and assumes the system will heal.
 Eastern medicine targets the systems and assumes the symptoms will heal."
 She speaks of "harmonizing" the two systems, not "integrating" them.

-For over two decades, she has been documenting life in Mongolia—nomadic herders, the land, women, and shamans.
+For over two decades, Sas has been documenting life in Mongolia -- nomadic herders, the land, women, and shamans.
 She has taken extensive field notes and photos and made audio and video recordings, and created an archive to hold them.
-From these she has written an account of her experiences in Reindeer Herders in My Heart and produced three feature-length documentary films.
+From these she has written an account of her experiences Reindeer Herders in My Heart and produced three feature length documentary films.

 A presentation may include anecdotes, multimedia presentations, an art show, a movie, reading from her book, a spiritual reading, and showing her slides.
-She is available for speaking engagements at schools, hospitals, institutions, libraries, museums, communities, companies, and private events.
-She encourages invitations to speak to small audiences and intimate events at homes, as the way of the future of communications.
+She is available for speaking engagements at theaters, schools, hospitals, institutions, libraries, museums, communities, businesses, and private events.
+She welcomes invitations to speak to small audiences and intimate events at homes, as the way of the future of communications.
 This includes private events, special occasions, where the audience wants to understand her work and will, as one host requested her friends, "Give as much as you can."